 - Tips on caring for your product

-Before cleaning your watch, make sure the crown and pushers are correctly pushed back in and/or screwed depending on the model.
-We advise washing the watch with soap and regularly rinsing it under running water, especially if it is often used in salt water.
+Before cleaning your watch (water-resistant models only), make sure the crown and pushers are correctly pushed back in and/or screwed depending on the model.
+We advise washing the watch with liquid soap and regularly rinsing it under running water, especially if it is often used in salt water.
 Moreover, the use of chemical products for cleaning a watch is definitely not recommended, since it could damage the strap/bracelet and the water-resistance gaskets.

 Jewellery models with mobile elements (e.g. diamonds, gold letter, etc.) between one or two sapphire crystals are not guaranteed water-resistant.
 This means it is advisable to avoid any contact with alcohol-based products (perfumes, creams, etc.) as well as immersion in fresh or sea water.